Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 for *t*, every action we load *s* then multiply and then edit the memory of *s*.
 Same goes in the multiply section.
 We load *s* and *m* and then multiply and store it in *s*.
-It’s always loading and storing *s*, but what happens when it goes to the else statment: it loads *s* and *m* and then store this into something other then *s*.
+It’s always loading and storing *s*, but what happens when it goes to the else statement: it loads *s* and *m* and then store this into something other then *s*.
 So the power consumption is different between the store and the load.
-You can read more in the paper (“defeating RSA multiply-always and message binding" by Marc F.
-Witteman et al. )
+You can read more in the paper (“defeating RSA multiply-always and message binding" by Marc F. Witteman et al. )

 Side channel attacks can get not only computer secrets but human secrets too.
 What exactly is a human secret?
 Browsing history for example.
 How